UNM-CARC/QuickBytes/MATLAB Deep Learning on Xena.md

 ## Train CNN Interactively <a name="1"></a>
 It is possible to train the the example CNN in an interactive MATLAB session and track the progress.
 This requires X11 fowarding.
-For a full guide on how to do that, please view our [Quickbytes youtube tutorial.](https://www.youtube.com/watch?v=-5ic9JWHuqI&t=224s&ab_channel=UNMCARC "Quickbytes X11 Forwarding Tutorial")
+For a full guide on how to do that, please view our [Quickbytes youtube tutorial.](https://www.youtube.com/watch?v=-5ic9JWHuqI&t=224s&ab_channel=UNMCARC "Quickbytes X11 Forwarding Tutorial").
+Please note that you should not fully train a CNN interactively as the plotting requires large amounts of memory.
+It is alright to use the interactive plotting to verify that a model is training.
+In order to fully train a model, please schedule a job using a slurm script and disable the plotting.

 ### Open MATLAB <a name="1.1"></a>